-The Ruins is the penultimate 2000’s horror movie – way more budget than it’s worth, and interesting enough premise, and tons of schlock.
+The Ruins is the ultimate 2000’s horror movie – way more budget than it’s worth, and interesting enough premise, and tons of schlock.
 It also stars the most notable nobody of any film ever, Jena Malone, whom you have definitely seen in something but probably can’t remember what.
 This is the most notable movie by director Carter Smith.
-I went into The Ruins remembering people calling it ‘distasteful,’ and I came out of it rather delighted.
+I went into The Ruins movie remembering people calling it ‘distasteful,’ and I came out of it rather delighted.

 - Skip to Intro – 00:45